 Surfing at Rockaway BeachSurfing at Rockaway Beach

 Rockaway Beach is so vital to New Yorkers that The Ramones honored it with a song.
-The Queens’ neighborhood is home to the largest urban beach in America, space which gives surfers and sun-lovers space to kick back and relax.
+The Queens’ neighborhood is home to the largest urban beach in America, space that gives surfers and sun-lovers space to kick back and relax.

 Rockaway Beach has two surf beaches: one between 67th and 69th Streets and another between 87th and 92nd Streets.
 It can be daunting to watch locals hanging ten like pros, but Surfing Lessons in New York love helping newbies gain the skills they need to catch their first waves.

 Yoga and Tai Chi in Socrates Sculpture ParkYoga and Tai Chi in Socrates Sculpture Park

 Long Island’s Socrates Sculpture Park, located on the banks of the East River, makes a picturesque backdrop for free yoga and sculpture classes.
 Yogis teach Kripala Yoga on Saturdays at 9:30 and 11 am, and Sundays at 10 am.
 This form of Hatha Yoga focuses on meditation, relaxation, and breathing techniques.
 For an extra dose of Eastern-inspired exercise, New Yorkers can stick around for the Tai Chi classes on Sundays at 11 am.
 The free classes will run every weekend until September 28.